 If you have been in the world of web automation for a while, you’ll discover that proxies are an integral part of it.
 While you can carry out automation without using proxies, it is highly unlikely that you will do automation in a medium to large scale without making use of proxies.

 - Ultimate Guide to Jarvee for Instagram (Jarvee Instagram Tutorial)

 - Best YouTube Bots to Get Free YouTube Views, Subscribers, Likes…

 - Best Twitter Bots To Grow your accounts on Autopilot

 And when I say automation here, I am referring to the use of software bots that are used to carry out some specific tasks on autopilot – handsfree.
 I am still yet to see any serious automation bot that does not support proxies.

 Even if you as the user is not asked for it, behind the scene, the bot makes use of it.
-Even some web-based Instagram bot like ingramer, who will set up the VPN, The same function tool as a proxy to handle your IG account from the same proxy IP address.
+Even some web-based Instagram bots like ingramer now Inflact, who will set up the VPN, The same function tool as a proxy to handle your IG account from the same proxy IP address.

 That’s to say – proxies are at the heart of automation.
 But why?
 There are many reasons for this.
 If you are doing this on a small scale like just sending a request to a website and getting data from it after every 30 minutes or hours, using proxies will be an overkill.

 But when you send requests in their numbers in a second or a few minutes, then proxy usage is a must.
 Without them, be ready to get blocked, asked to solve unlimited captchas, and get a lot of your time wasted.
 In the end, it wouldn’t even be like automation since you’ll be interfering with the bot to solve captchas every now and then.
 Let take a look at some of the top reasons in detail.